 I’m much more interested in whether a camera helps me get the shot, and if it does, that the image quality is as high as I want it to be.

 I was also interested to see whether it was something I could use as a backup to my main DSLR when on location.
 And I wanted to see whether it might even serve as a primary camera on some shoots where gear had to be kept to a bare minimum.

-Rugged, weather resistant design.
+Rugged, weather-resistant design.
 The body is made of magnesium, and the dials are aluminum.
 The LCD screen is reinforced.
-It feels solid in the hand, not at all flimsy.
-The body is also weather proofed and when used with a similarly weather proofed lens like the XF18-135mm, FujiFilm claims that it is designed to deal with the cold down to -10C/14F and is dust-resistant and water-resistant.
-Here FujiFilm is going head-to-head with the Olympus OM-D E-M5.
-I didn’t put these weather proofing specs to the test, but it makes me wish I had had it with me on a recent trip kayaking in Antarctica.
+It feels solid in hand, not at all flimsy.
+The body is also weatherproofed, and when used with a similarly weatherproofed lens like the XF18-135mm, Fujifilm claims that it is designed to deal with the cold down to -10C/14F and is dust-resistant and water-resistant.
+Here Fujifilm is going head-to-head with the Olympus OM-D E-M5.
+I didn’t put these weatherproofing specs to the test, but it makes me wish I had had it with me on a recent trip kayaking in Antarctica.

 Sensor.
-FujiFilm is known for, well, film.
-Turns out their sensors are pretty good too.
+Fujifilm is known for, well, film.
+It turns out their sensors are pretty good too.
 This one comes with an APS-C CMOS sensor.
-The images that produces are 16.3MP, which is more than enough for the vast majority if photographic needs.
+The images that it produces are 16.3MP, which is more than enough for the vast majority of photographic needs.
 If you need more than that, you’re more likely looking at something like the Nikon D800E or something in the medium-format class of camera.

 Focus, Shutter, & Controls